Subscribe

 Low price as a strategy

-The difference with each of those companies who successful competed using low prices, is that the price was part of a comprehensive strategy to win, with unique, interlocking, self-reinforcing decisions, where “lowest price” was an outcome of the decisions, not a tactic thrust upon them by the competition.
+The difference with each of those companies who successful competed using low prices, is that the price was part of a comprehensive strategy to win, with unique, interlocking, self-reinforcing decisions, where “lowest price” was an outcome of the decisions, not a tactic thrust upon them by the competition, not the last tool they had remaining to win a sale.

 Those same decisions created products that were actually great, that consumers actually wanted, as opposed to weak, undifferentiated products where price was the only dimension left to compete on.